 UCF Housing offers a waitlist option for:

-Requests may take up to 3 weeks to fully review and implement, starting from the date the application is submitted.
-This timeframe does not include any time needed by the student to respond to inquiries from SAS and/or Housing and Residence life for additional information to support a request.
+Requests may take up to 8 weeks to fully review and implement, starting from the date the application is submitted.
+This timeframe does not include any time needed by the student to respond to inquiries from SAS and/or Housing and Residence Life for additional information to support a request.

 1. Submit the Lottery Exemption/Waitlist Priority Application (via Knights Access)

-• It may take time after a meeting to finalize and facilitate accommodations.
-We often need to work with UCF Housing and Residence Life to facilitate housing accommodations which can take some time to coordinate.
+- We often need to work with UCF Housing and Residence Life to facilitate housing accommodations, which can take additional time to coordinate after students meet with SAS.

 Emotional Support Animal